passiomatic/starkers-320/README.md

     make clean

-Using "Upstarts"
+Using Upstarts
 ----

 "Upstarts" are responsive design patterns for the things we build every day.
-They are included in Starkers 320 but turned off by default.
+They are included in Starkers 320 but turned off by default to save a few bytes.

-To activate upstarts uncomment these @import lines at the bottom of ./scss/style.scss:
+To activate Upstarts uncomment these @import lines at the bottom of ./scss/style.scss:

     //  11.
 UPSTARTS 			==============================